Austro-Hungarian Navy: The Austro-Italian ironclad arms race

 The Austrian ironclad Drache, lead ship of the Drache class.
 She and her sister ship Salamander were Austria's first ironclad warships and were intended to counter Italy's own ironclad program.

 After the Second War of Italian Independence, Sardinia ordered two small ironclads from France in 1860.
 While these ships were under construction, the Italian revolutionary Giuseppe Garibaldi began his campaign to conquer Southern Italy in the name of the Kingdom of Sardinia.
 He quickly toppled the Kingdom of the Two Sicilies, the largest state in the region in a matter of months.
 On 17 March 1861, Victor Emmanuel II was proclaimed King of Italy.
 With the unification of Italy, the various navies of the former Italian states were merged into a single military force, named the Regia Marina (Royal Navy).
 By the time the two s had been commissioned, they formed the first broadside ironclads of the Italian Regia Marina.

 Following up on these ships, Italy launched a substantial program to bolster the strength of the Regia Marina.
 The Italians believed that building a strong navy would play a crucial role in making the recently unified kingdom a Great Power.
 These actions captured the attention of the Austrian Empire, which viewed Italy with great suspicion and worry, as irredentist claims by Italian nationalists were directed at key Austrian territories such as Venice, Trentino, and Trieste.
 In response to the growing strength of the Regia Marina, the Imperial Austrian Navy subsequently ordered two ironclads in 1860.
 In the years immediately after the unification of Italy, Austria and Italy engaged in a naval arms race centered upon the construction and acquisition of ironclads.
 This arms race between the two nations continued for the rest of Ferdinand Max's tenure as Oberkommandant.

 Novara Expedition

 Archduke Ferdinand Maximilian also initiated a large-scale scientific expedition (1857–1859) during which the frigate became the first Austrian warship to circumnavigate the globe.
 The journey lasted 2 years and 3 months and was accomplished under the command of Kommodore Bernhard von Wüllerstorf-Urbair, with 345 officers and crew, and 7 scientists aboard.
 The expedition was planned by the Imperial Academy of Sciences in Vienna and aimed to gain new knowledge in the disciplines of astronomy, botany, zoology, geology, oceanography and hydrography.
-SMS Novara sailed from Trieste on 30 April 1857, visiting Gibraltar, Madeira, Rio de Janeiro, Cape Town, St. Paul Island, Ceylon, Madras, Nicobar Islands, Singapore, Batavia, Manila, Hong Kong, Shanghai, Puynipet Island, Stuarts, Sydney (5 November 1858), Auckland, Tahiti, Valparaiso and Gravosa before returning to Trieste on 30 August 1859.
+SMS Novara sailed from Trieste on 30 April 1857, visiting Gibraltar, Madeira, Rio de Janeiro, Cape Town, St. Paul Island, Ceylon, Madras, Nicobar Islands, Singapore, Batavia, Manila, Hong Kong, Shanghai, Puynipet Island, Stuarts, Sydney (5 November 1858), Auckland, Tahiti, Valparaíso and Gravosa before returning to Trieste on 30 August 1859.